Kirill's SPSS Macros Page

 Imputation of missing data.
 The macros perform hot-deck imputation of missing values, borrowing valid values from cases which are similar to cases with missing data by some background characteristics.
 A separate macro performs an arbitrary, user-defined borrowing of values from some cases by other cases.

 Functions for MATRIX — END MATRIX.
-Collection of useful statistical, mathematical, restructuring and other functions for matrix session in SPSS.
+Large collection of useful statistical, mathematical, restructuring and other functions for matrix session in SPSS.
+For advanced users in the aid of data analysis and writing of statistical algorithms.

 Clustering.
 Macros for hierarchical cluster analysis (with options of constraint for a preexistent structure, precocious stop of agglomeration, and other), for computation of distances between already available groups/clusters and for assigning new objects to them.
 Macro for initializing cluster centres in K-means method clustering.